IBM-Automation-SPGI/mq-pot/Msg-Pre-lab/mqsetup/mq_setup_steps.md

 	![](./images/setup-mq114c.png)

-	1. Update *STORAGE_CLASS* with the primary cluster URL.
+	1. Update *STORAGE_CLASS* with the corresponding value provided by the instructor.

-	1. Update *OCP Cluster 1* with the primary cluster URL.
+	1. Update *OCP Cluster 1* with the primary cluster URL provided by the instructor.

 		If you are going to do the MQ NativeHA CRR labs you will have a second cluster so update the *OCP Cluster 2* with that cluster URL.